Enderrock

 Enderrock is a monthly musical magazine published in Catalan, since 1993.
 It specializes in the promotion of pop-rock music in the Catalan language and around Catalan speaking areas.

-On 2004 it was awarded with a National Award for the social promotion of Catalan language by Government of Catalonia.
+In 2004 it was awarded with a National Award for the social promotion of Catalan language by Government of Catalonia.
 Since 2001, Enderrock also organizes Sona 9 musical talent contest and the Enderrock awards.
 Magazine is published by Grup Enderrock, led by Lluís Gendrau.
 They also publish 440Clàssica.

+The magazine's name is a play on words because "enderroc" can mean "demolition" or "overthrow" in Catalan, similar to how rock music can be seen as disruptive.